UDaygupta12512/UDaygupta12512/README.md

 <h2 align="left">Hi 👋!
-My name is Uday Gupta ... and I'm a  B-Tech 3rd year CSE Student from MIET.</h2>
+My name is Uday Gupta ... and I'm a  B-Tech   4 th year CSE Student from MIET.</h2>

 ###